 Femara side effects

 Get emergency medical help if you have signs of an allergic reaction to Femara: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Femara side effects may include:

-hot flashes, warmth in your face or chest;
+hot flashes, warmth or redness in your face or chest;